Planning a meal isn’t that difficult, because you are going to eat the meal anyway, so it is time to plan it.

 So you might wonder…how will I lose weight with this?
 My basal metabolic rate is around 2000 calories.
 So each day I will reduce this so that I will only be consuming 1500 to 1800 calories.
 How will I know how much I have consumed?

 Two things, first I will portion every thing and second, at the end of the week, I will weigh myself.
 If I weigh less than the week before, I will know I’ve been successful.
 If I don’t, then it’s time to look back over the past week and see where I strayed.

 Dr. Simpson resides in Phoenix and his great passions are cooking, research, writing, surgery, and above all, his family.
 He received his bachelors, masters, and medical degree from The University of Chicago .
 He has authored a number of scientific papers, as well as books, and maintains several blogs.
-Dr. Simpson expects to release his cookbook, "Just Eat!" in 2013.
+His new office is located at 9377 Bell Rd., Suite 207, Scottsdale, Arizona.